Shivamkak19/Spotify-BPMBuddy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Below, we have included the set up process for running the arduino code.
-For set up process of the hardware with Arduino Uno, heart rate chip, and LED panel, please see REPORT.md.
+Below, I have included the set-up process for downloading and running this extension locally.

 ### Prerequisites